Hey, Readers. Sorry for the long wait for this chapter. I was traveling and then I was sick for week. But here it is!

 "Pfft."
 Hanna rolled her eyes.
 "You know I was going to look.
 Even if it was for your eyes only.
 Paige has an amazing body."

 "What!
 This isn't news to anyone with eyes.
 Your wife is hot."
-Hanna sat back and looked at the picture.
+Hanna sat back and looked at the picture of Spencer.
 She was quiet for so long that Emily tensed up.
 "She doesn't look like crap when she smiles."